WPP-Public/akqa-nz-silverstripe-wkhtml/README.md

-#Heyday wkhtmltopdf
+#Heyday silverstripe-wkhtmltopdf

 This module provides a SilverStripe-centric wrapper for the [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/) project and php bindings.

 ##License

-This project is licensed under an MIT license which can be found at `heyday-wkhtmlprof/LICENSE`
+This project is licensed under an MIT license which can be found at `silverstripe-wkhtmlprof/LICENSE`

 ##Requirements